 Water heaters are heat producing appliances.
 To avoid damage or injury, do not store materials against the water heater or vent-air intake system.
-Use proper care to avoid unnecessary contact (especially by children) with the water heater and (especially by children) with the water heater and vent-air intake components.
-UNDER NO CIRCUMSTANCES MUST FLAMMABLE MATERIALS, SUCH AS GASOLINE OR PAINT THINNER BE USED OR STORED IN THE VICINITY OF THIS WATER HEATER, VENT-AIR INTAKE SYSTEM OR IN ANY LOCATION FROM WHICH FUMES COULD REACH THE WATER HEATER OR VENT-AIR INTAKE SYSTEM.
+Use proper care to avoid unnecessary contact (especially by children) with the water heater and vent-air intake components.
+UNDER NO CIRCUMSTANCES MUST FLAMMABLE MATERIALS.
+SUCH AS GASOLINE OR PAINT THINNER BE USED OR STORED IN THE VICINITY OF THIS WATER HEATER, VENT-AIR INTAKE SYSTEM OR IN ANY LOCATION FROM WHICH FUMES COULD REACH THE WATER HEATER OR VENT-AIR INTAKE SYSTEM.